MAGALA-RICHARD/apsimNGpy/README.rst

 Before using apsimNGpy, it is necessary to install APSIM.
-Please follow the instructions provided at the following link to complete the installation: https://www.apsim.info/download-apsim/downloads/ for MAcOS or Linux users see: https://apsimnextgeneration.netlify.app/install/ model documentation and tutorial are also available via; https://docs.apsim.info/ we expect that by accepting to use apsimNGpy, you have a basic understanding of APSIM process-based model
+Please follow the instructions provided at the following link to complete the installation: https://www.apsim.info/download-apsim/downloads/ for MAcOS or Linux users see: https://apsimnextgeneration.netlify.app/install/ model documentation and tutorial are also available via; https://docs.apsim.info/ we expect that by accepting to use apsimNGpy, you have a basic understanding of APSIM process-based model, therefore, our focus is to make sure you are able to use apsimNGpy

 In addition, make sure that the APSIM installation binaries folder is added to the system path. if you run the following code and returns None you need to do something as explained below.